jmuheim/mozaic-blueboard/README.md

 - As source, select "Hardware Input" -> "Audio interface channel X" (where your microphone is plugged in)
 - As insert/effect ("+" button in the middle between source and destination), select "Bus Send" -> "Bus A"
 - As destination, select "Mix Bus" -> "Bus P"
+- Click the channel's name ("Microphone")
+- Click the "MIDI settings" button (switches icon at the top left of the menu)
+- Click "Send to Bus A: Bypass"
+- Assign MIDI note (not CC!)
+0 to channel 3

+#### Keyboard

+- In AUM, create a new audio channel and call it "Keyboard"
+- As source, select "Audio Unit Extension" -> "Chameleon"
+- Click the "Chameleon" button
+- Click the "MIDI Route" button (the "backwards S" in the window's menu bar)
+- Click "nanoKEY2 KEYBOARD"
+- Close the window by pressing the "X" button
+- As insert/effect, select "Bus Send" -> "Bus A"
+- As destination, select "Mix Bus" -> "Bus P"
+- Click the channel's name ("Keyboard")
+- Click the "MIDI settings" button (switches icon at the top left of the menu)
+- Click "Send to Bus A: Bypass"
+- Assign MIDI note (not CC!)
+11 to channel 3

+To switch between Chameleon's presets, it needs some presets that can be toggled using MIDI.
+First of all, create some presets (you can also use the factory presets, but they usually have a lot of reverb by default):

+- Click the "Chameleon" button
+- Locate a favourite preset (e.g. "Full Concert Grand"), then (if needed) remove "Delay" and "Reverb" (disable "Enable" button) and reduce "Release" to a small value (like 0.10)
+- Open the "Presets" menu (the list icon at the top left of the window) and click "+"
+- Enter a name (typically similar to the preset's name) and click "Save in AUM"

+Repeat this process until you have 3 presets.
+Then close the window by pressing the "X" button.

+Now each preset needs to listen to some MIDI signal so it can be toggled on/off:

+- Click the channel's name ("Keyboard")
+- Click the "MIDI settings" button (switches icon at the top left of the menu)
+- Click "MIDI Sources"
+- Click "Mozaic @M2:2" (Gtl-Performer)
+- Go back (click "Keyboard" button)
+- Select "Chameleon: Parameters" -> "Preset Load"
+- For the first preset, assign MIDI note (not CC!)
+8 to channel 3
+- For the second, assign MIDI note 9
+- For the third, assign MIDI note 10

 #### Guitar

 - In AUM, create a new audio channel and call it "Guitar"
 - As source, select "Hardware Input" -> "Audio interface channel Y" (where your guitar is plugged in)
 - As insert/effect, select "Audio Unit Extension" -> "Tonebridge"
-- As another insert/effect (drag the slots up to show a "+1" button, then press it), select "Bus Send" -> "Bus A"
+- For another insert/effect, drag the slots up to show a "+1" button, press it, then select "Bus Send" -> "Bus A"
 - As destination, select "Mix Bus" -> "Bus P"
+- Click the channel's name ("Guitar")
+- Click the "MIDI settings" button (switches icon at the top left of the menu)
+- Click "Send to Bus A: Bypass"
+- Assign MIDI note (not CC!)
+1 to channel 1

-To switch between Tonebridge's FX, it needs some presets that can be toggled using MIDI.
+To switch between Tonebridge's presets, it needs some presets that can be toggled using MIDI.
 First of all, create some presets:

 - Click the "Tonebridge" button
 - Click its "Search" button and locate a favourite preset (e.g. "Wish You Were Here")
-- Open the "Presets" menu (top left of the window) and click "+"
+- Open the "Presets" menu (the list icon at the top left of the window) and click "+"
 - Enter a name (typically similar to the preset's name) and click "Save in AUM"

-Repeat this process until you have 6 presets.
+Repeat this process until you have 3 presets.
 Then close the window by pressing the "X" button.

 Now each preset needs to listen to some MIDI signal so it can be toggled on/off:

 - Click the channel's name ("Guitar")
-- Click the "MIDI settings" button (top left of the menu)
+- Click the "MIDI settings" button (switches icon at the top left of the menu)
-- Click "Mozaic @M1:9" (AumProxy)
+- Click "Mozaic @M2:2" (Gtl-Performer)
 - Go back (click "Guitar" button)
-- Select "Tonebridge Parameters" -> "Preset Load"
+- Select "Tonebridge: Parameters" -> "Preset Load"
 - For the first preset, assign MIDI note (not CC!)
-0 to channel 4
+2 to channel 3
-- For the second, assign MIDI note 1, etc.
+- For the second, assign MIDI note 3
+- For the third, assign MIDI note 4

 ### Keyboard